eduvpn/eduvpn-common/README.md

 # EduVPN shared library

-This repository contains a Go library with functions that all EduVPN clients can use.
-The goal is to let EduVPN clients link against this library and gradually merge more common logic between EduVPN clients into this repository.
+This repository contains a Go library with functions that all eduVPN clients can use.
+The goal is to let eduVPN clients link against this library and gradually merge more common logic between eduVPN clients into this repository.

 [cgo](https://pkg.go.dev/cmd/cgo) is used to build the Go library into a shared dynamic library.
-Wrappers will be written using some FFI framework for each language used in EduVPN clients to easily interface with the library.
+Wrappers were written using some FFI framework for each language used in eduVPN clients to easily interface with the library.

 ## Functionality